Thomas Horder, 1st Baron Horder: Career

 Horder began his career at St Bartholomew's Hospital, where his first junior post was under Samuel Gee.
 When still quite young, Horder successfully made a difficult diagnosis on King Edward VII which made his reputation.
 In 1908 he was appointed as the first physician to the Cancer Hospital, later known as the Royal Marsden Hospital.

 His patients included every British monarch from Edward VII to Elizabeth II (except Edward VIII).
 They also included two prime ministers, Ramsay MacDonald and Bonar Law, and labour leader Hugh Gaitskell.

-He was involved in many official committees including advising the Ministry of Food during World War II.
+He was involved in many official committees, including advising the Ministry of Food during World War II.
 After the war he opposed many of Aneurin Bevan's plans for a national health service and may have helped modify some of those less palatable to the medical profession.

-He held the positions of Deputy Lieutenant County of Hampshire; Extra Physician to the Queen (formerly Extra Physician to King George VI); and Consulting Physician to St Bartholomew's Hospital (1912–1936).
-Knighted in 1918, he was created a Baronet in Bonar Law's resignation honours list (issued on 25 May 1923).
+He held the positions of Deputy Lieutenant County of Hampshire; Extra Physician to the Queen (formerly Extra Physician to King George VI); and consulting physician to St Bartholomew's Hospital (1912–1936).
+Knighted in 1918, he was created a baronet in Bonar Law's resignation honours list (issued on 25 May 1923).
 He was raised to the peerage as Baron Horder, of Ashford in the County of Southampton on 23 January 1933.

 Horder served as president of the British Eugenics Society from 1935 to 1949.
 He was president of the Cremation Society of Great Britain from 1940 to his death in 1955.
-From 1941 he Chaired the Horder Committee for the Royal College of Nursing with the report published in 1949.
+From 1941 he chaired the Royal College of Nursing (RCN) Nursing Reconstruction Committee or 'Horder Committee' for the with four reports published between 1942-1949.
+In recognition of his work leading this committee he was made an RCN Vice President in 1942.
+He was also President of the Society of Registered Male Nurses.

 He was president of The Peckham Experiment in 1949.

 In 1954, Horder opened the Overdale Crematorium in Bolton.

 Marriage and later life

-In 1902, Horder married Geraldine Rose Doggett (1872–1954), of Newnham Manor, Hertfordshire, whose maternal grandfather was James Smith Rose of Arley House, Bristol, who in 1873 was the Mayor of Totnes.
+In 1902, Horder married Geraldine Rose Doggett (1872–1954), of Newnham Manor, Hertfordshire, whose maternal grandfather was James Smith Rose of Arley House, Bristol, who in 1873 was the mayor of Totnes.
 Their son was the publisher Mervyn Horder (1910–1997).
 Their daughter Joy Horder married Edward Cullinan, chief physician at St Bartholomew's Hospital; their son was British architect Edward Cullinan.

 He lived for many years at Steep near Petersfield in Hampshire, where he died on 13 August 1955.
 He was succeeded in his title by his son.